murase00625/HoLOLcats/README.md

 This should run on any Android device that supports HoloEverywhere/ActionBarSherlock.

-To build, you **must** have working HoloEverywhere and ActionBarSherlock library projects in Eclipse (this hasn't been configured for Gradle or IntelliJ).
+To build, you **must** have working HoloEverywhere and ActionBarSherlock library projects in Eclipse.
+This hasn't been configured for Gradle or IntelliJ, but if you can get these two libraries working in these environments, the code and XML files should work as-is.
 Include these as library dependencies in the Android section of the project's settings.

 Changes: